openhpc/cloudwg/tutorials/pearc20/getting-started.md

 #### Create a new AWS account

-* Go to https://aws.amazon.com/console/ -> create a free account
+* Go to https://aws.amazon.com/console/ -> create a free account.
-* Set up a Basic Plan (Free)
+* Set up a Basic Plan (Free).
-* You will have to enter CC information, but every exercise on this website uses free tier resources
+* You will be required to enter payment information, but exercises described here use free-tier compute resources by default.
-* Sign into AWS as the "Root user" with the account you just created
+* Sign into AWS as the "Root user" with the account you just created.
-* Services -> IAM -> Add user
+* Navigate to Services -> IAM -> Add user.
 * Enter user name and select both the "Programmatic access" and the "AWS Management Console access" boxes.
-* Hit next to go to the Set permissions page and sleect the 3rd box from the top menu "Attach existing policies directly"
+* Hit next to go to the Set permissions page and select the 3rd box from the top menu "Attach existing policies directly".
 * Check AdministratorAccess -> Next -> Create user
-* Capture the Access Key ID and the Secret access key for later use
+* Capture the Access Key ID and the Secret access key for later use.

 Sign out of AWS as the Root user and sign back in, this time using the IAM user account you just created.

+Note that this IAM user account has effectively unrestricted access to create/delete resources within your AWS account - take care when experimenting and ensure that resources are deleted when you are finished to avoid unnecessary charges.

 #### Create an EC2 Key Pair

-* Services -> EC2 -> Key Pairs
+* Navigate to Services -> EC2 -> Key Pairs.
-* Create key pair
+* Create key pair.
 * name=pearc20; file format pem -> create key pair
 * Your web browser will now download pearc20.pem
 * Save the pearc20.pem private key; we will need it later